scivision/xkblas/v2/README.md

 # PERFORMANCE IDEA 2
 Merge fetch operation if they are continuous in memory

-# PERFORMANCE IDEA 3
-Memory coherency currently insert 1 big task with all the region; meaning no data will start moving until the entire region had been computed (even though some parts may be ready early)

 # LICENSE
 - Set header in all files, a CECILL

-# Impacts on previous applications
-- users must explicitly call `xkblas_thread_init` on any thread before making any other calls to xkblas on that thread

 # To improve
 - If OCR is set on a successor task, when the predecessor writter completes